turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 | Location:  | St. Louis
 ```

-The other line in `main.swift`'s `gauge` function are commented out because an error would be thrown - those variables don't yet exist in `Aviatrix`.
+The other lines in `main.swift`'s `gauge` function are commented out because an error would be thrown; those variables don't yet exist in `Aviatrix`.
 Let's start out by addressing the distance.

 ### In The Simulator

-When you look in the `gauges` method of the simulator you see a line like this:
+When you look in the `gauges` function in `main.swift` you see a line like this:

 ```
 print("| Distance:  | \(plane.distanceTraveled) miles")
 ```

-That tells us the distance is coming from the `distanceTraveled` function.
+That tells us the distance is coming from the `distanceTraveled` instance variable on the `Aviatrix` class, which doesn't exist yet...

 ### `distanceTraveled`

-In Aviatrix, we need to create a `distanceTraveled` instance variable -- it's just a number that's stored, not a method that does calculations.
+In Aviatrix, we need to create a `distanceTraveled` instance variable -- it's just a number that's stored, not a function that does calculations.
 We need to set it to `0` when the plane is first created.

 But it never gets changed.
 What code can you add to the `flyTo` function so that it updates the value of `distanceTraveled`?